Paul Gause: College career

-Paul Gause played for the Seton Hall Pirates men's basketball team as either the point guard or shooting guard.
+Gause played for the Seton Hall Pirates men's basketball team as either the point guard or shooting guard.
 He made his collegiate debut on November 16, 2005, at Cameron Indoor Stadium when SHU visited the Duke Blue Devils.
 Gause played 16 minutes, scored three points and grabbed two rebounds in the game.
 His Big East debut came on January 4, 2006, against St. John's University.
 Paul scored seven points, snagged four steals and grabbed four rebounds in a 69–61 win.
 He also hit the game-tying shot at the end of regulation to send the game into overtime.

 Gause tied the Seton Hall Pirates' single-game steals record in 2006–07 when he recorded eight steals against St. Mary's on December 2, 2006.
 He also totaled 90 steals on the year, a new Seton Hall men's basketball single-season record.
 Gause averaged 3.10 spg which topped Big East play and ranked second nationally.
 For his on-the-ball defense he was nominated as a candidate for the Big East Defensive Player of the Year, but did not win.

 Paul's junior year campaign in 2007–08 was hampered by a broken bone in his right hand, and then cut short by a season-ending knee injury on February 6.
 Prior to his leave he was averaging a conference-best 2.8 steals per game.